notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 *lParam [in]*
 : int nbFile,
 is the size of the fileNames array.
-Get this value by using NPPM_GETNBOPENFILES message with constant PRIMARY_VIEW, then allocate fileNames array with this value.
+Get this value by using NPPM_GETNBOPENFILES message with constant PRIMARY_VIEW, then allocate fileNames array with this value (noting the size requirements for an [Array of Path Strings](#array-of-path-strings)).

 **Return value**: